hjson/hjson/hjson.md

   - do not use escapes.
   (The string terminates at the newline.)
 - add `# comments`  (the parser treats comments like whitespace).
-- or use JSON (HJSON is a superset).
+- or use JSON (Hjson is a superset).

 That means that you can write: